 Customize your cocktail sauce.
 For our family, we always make two bowls of cocktail sauce.
 One spicy bowl with extra horseradish and one that’s on the milder side.
 I like mine loaded with horseradish, but, again, do what makes your tastebuds (or guests) happy.

-Tips for making homemade cocktail sauce:
+Tips for making this homemade cocktail sauce recipe: